Yuannzh1/2D.3D/README.md

 pip install numpy
 pip install plotly
 pip install matplotlib
-Once you've installed these libraries, you can run the code.
+Once you've installed these three libraries, you can run the code.